RAF Typhoons Get £30K Drone-Killer Rockets

 A 70mm Rocket With a Laser Brain

-The Advanced Precision Kill Weapon System (APKWS) was originally an American Marine Corps invention.
+The Advanced Precision Kill Weapon System (APKWS) is an American invention — a US Navy-led programme built by BAE Systems and first fielded by the Marine Corps.
 It takes the unguided 70mm Hydra rocket — a Vietnam-era area-effect weapon — and bolts on a laser-guidance kit between the warhead and the motor.
 The result is a precision-guided round at one-tenth the cost of a true missile.

-British forces fielded APKWS on AH-64 Apaches years ago.
+US forces have fielded APKWS on helicopters and fast jets for years — including against Houthi drones over the Red Sea.
 Putting it on a Typhoon is harder: the fighter’s mission computer, fire-control radar, and weapon-management software all have to be rewritten to handle the new round.
 BAE has now done that work, and the firing trial confirms the integration is real, not theoretical.

 Why This Changes the Drone-War Maths